• About

 ⭐️ Why This Recipe Is The Best

-• Full-flavored: A bright, zesty vegetarian dish, with a slight pop of heat from cayenne pepper.
+• Full-flavored: Bright & zesty vegetarian stuffed peppers with a slight pop of heat from cayenne pepper.
 The bell peppers mellow in the oven, becoming sweet and tender, and the quinoa filling is slightly nutty.

 • Texture: Creamy, chunky, and fluffy